Common Information Sharing Standards

 The Common Information Sharing Standards (CISS) program provides standards for technology implementation, information sharing processes, and products for the ISE.
 The CISS program focuses on two types of standards:

-- Functional standards are rules or guidelines for creating and sharing reports or other documents.
+These standards are rules or guidelines for creating and sharing reports or other documents.
 An example of a functional standard developed by ISE mission partners is the Nationwide Suspicious Activity Reporting (SAR) Initiative (NSI).
 The ISE-SAR Functional Standard includes the business rules and formats for exchanging SARs that were agreed to both by operating organizations (frontline law enforcement) and privacy and civil liberties advocacy groups.

-- Technical standards are the schemas or frameworks that enable technical data exchanges between systems.
+These standards are the schemas or frameworks that enable technical data exchanges between systems.
 Learn more by checking out blog posts about technical standards.